metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `cluster_healthy_timeout` (String) ClusterHealthyTimeout represents the duration at which a Galera cluster, that consistently failed health checks,is considered unhealthy, and consequently the Galera recovery process will be initiated by the operator.
 - `cluster_monitor_interval` (String) ClusterMonitorInterval represents the interval used to monitor the Galera cluster health.
 - `enabled` (Boolean) Enabled is a flag to enable GaleraRecovery.
+- `force_cluster_bootstrap_in_pod` (String) ForceClusterBootstrapInPod allows you to manually initiate the bootstrap process in a specific Pod.IMPORTANT: Use this option only in exceptional circumstances.
+Not selecting the Pod with the highest sequence number may result in data loss.IMPORTANT: Ensure you unset this field after completing the bootstrap to allow the operator to choose the appropriate Pod to bootstrap from in an event of cluster recovery.
+- `job` (Attributes) Job allows configuration of the Galera recovery Job, which is used to recover the Galera cluster. (see [below for nested schema](#nestedatt--spec--galera--recovery--job))
 - `min_cluster_size` (String) MinClusterSize is the minimum number of replicas to consider the cluster healthy.
 It can be either a number of replicas (3) or a percentage (50%).If Galera consistently reports less replicas than this value for the given 'ClusterHealthyTimeout' interval, a cluster recovery is iniated.It defaults to '50%' of the replicas specified by the MariaDB object.
-- `pod_recovery_timeout` (String) PodRecoveryTimeout is the time limit for recevorying the sequence of a Pod during the cluster recovery.Once this timeout is reached, the Pod is restarted.
+- `pod_recovery_timeout` (String) PodRecoveryTimeout is the time limit for recevorying the sequence of a Pod during the cluster recovery.
-- `pod_sync_timeout` (String) PodSyncTimeout is the time limit for a Pod to join the cluster after having performed a cluster bootstrap during the cluster recovery.Once this timeout is reached, the Pod is restarted.
+- `pod_sync_timeout` (String) PodSyncTimeout is the time limit for a Pod to join the cluster after having performed a cluster bootstrap during the cluster recovery.

+<a id="nestedatt--spec--galera--recovery--job"></a>
+### Nested Schema for `spec.galera.recovery.job`

+Optional:

+- `metadata` (Attributes) Metadata defines additional metadata for the Galera recovery Jobs. (see [below for nested schema](#nestedatt--spec--galera--recovery--job--metadata))
+- `resources` (Attributes) Resouces describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--galera--recovery--job--resources))

+<a id="nestedatt--spec--galera--recovery--job--metadata"></a>
+### Nested Schema for `spec.galera.recovery.job.metadata`

+Optional:

+- `annotations` (Map of String) Annotations to be added to children resources.
+- `labels` (Map of String) Labels to be added to children resources.

+<a id="nestedatt--spec--galera--recovery--job--resources"></a>
+### Nested Schema for `spec.galera.recovery.job.resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--galera--recovery--job--resources--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--galera--recovery--job--resources--claims"></a>
+### Nested Schema for `spec.galera.recovery.job.resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.